 The amount of a car accident settlement is usually more related to the other two issues: How bad and life changing are the injuries, and how much auto insurance is available.

 Proving the extent of a client’s injury from a car accident so that other people (like an insurance company or jury) can empathize with it and provide fair compensation is a crucial part of the car accident lawyer’s job.
 The extent of the injuries may not be obvious or the insurance company may claim the person had a preexisting condition.
 Many factors are considered when determining a fair settlement for a car accident injury – including the age of the injured person, the type of work they do, their pre-accident activities, and much more.

-If you were injured in a car accident and have questions about compensation for medical bills, wage loss, or pain and suffering, call us and speak with a lawyer for a free consultation.
-We will answer your questions, protect your rights, and make sure you get the compensation you are entitled to.
+If you were injured in a car accident and have questions about compensation for medical bills, lost income at work, or pain and suffering, call us and speak with a lawyer for a free consultation.
+An attorney from our office will answer your questions, protect your rights, and make sure you get the compensation you are entitled to.